tabassumraizada/DocumentClassifier/README.md

 Doc2Vec is an extension of wordvec: Here we add another vector (paragraph ID or Document ID) to the input.
 We in the process will be training another vector which is document specific.

 ## Classification Methods used on pre-processed vectorized input
-1. Multinomail Naive Bayes Classifier
+1. Multinomial Naive Bayes Classifier
 1. Random Forest
 1. Logistic Regression
 1. CNN Sequential Model